 It was the 29th October, and I knew in my heart that he was the right man for me because this was what I’d asked for.

-This July will be our two year anniversary!
-I don’t count the six week break-up because as far as I’m concerned, it was a vital part of making our relationship what it is today; strong, respectful and amazing.
+When I think back on how far we’ve come I am so thankful for the six week break-up because it was a vital part of making our relationship what it is today; strong, respectful and amazing.

 Finding love again after a divorce is not always easy.
 But you have to believe you are worthy of being loved again, and that the right person will come into your life when you are ready.